dcf21/plato-wp36-v1/docker_containers/testbed/tda_codes/dst_v26/README.md

 # DST (version 26)

-This builds a Docker image containing version 26 (C code) of DST.
+This builds a Docker image containing version 26 (C code) of Détection Spécialisée de Transits (DST).

 This code is not publicly available, and a tar file of the source code must be placed in the `private_code` directory in the root of the pipeline